Meet the Staff

 Michelle is an avid reader, enjoys wine, and the Hollywood Bowl each summer.
 She travels to Paso Robles frequently and Italy (not as frequently!) and has studied Italian for the past ten years.
 She ran her 10th and final marathon in 2019.

 Lori is a brand evangelist and marketing innovator who prior to joining USC held Director-VP level global marketing positions for technology companies Roland DGA, Printronix and Noritsu America.
-During her 19 year tenure with Kodak she held a variety of positions of increased responsibility in field sales management and marketing.
-Other career positions held include Director of Marketing for tech start-up Phogenix Imaging and National Marketing Director for a division of ARAMARK.
+During her 19-year tenure with Kodak she held a variety of positions of increased responsibility in field sales management and marketing.
+Other career positions held include Director of Marketing for tech start-up Phogenix Imaging and National Marketing Director for a professional services division of ARAMARK.
 Lori earned her MBA from the USC Marshall School and a BS degree from the Kelley School of Business at Indiana University.
-In a volunteer capacity Lori serves as the Secretary of the USC Marshall Alumni Association Executive Board.

-In addition to her leadership role she is responsible for managing the relationships with firms in the technology, ecommerce, retail, start-up and energy industry sectors.
-She is the staff career liaison to several career clubs, including: High Tech Association (HTA), Graduate Marketing Association (GMA), Marshall Ecommerce and Retail Association (MERC), Entrepreneurship and Venture Management Association (EVMA), Marshall Energy Club (MEC) and the Graduate Women in Business (GWiB).
+In addition to her management role, she is also personally responsible for managing the relationships with firms in the retail-ecommerce, technology, and start-up employment sectors.
+In a student advising capacity Lori prepares students for careers in each of these sectors as staff liaison to the following club organizations on campus: Graduate Women in Business (GWiB), High Tech Association (HTA), Graduate Marketing Association (GMA), Marshall Ecommerce & Retail Association (MERA) and the Entrepreneurship and Venture Management Association (EVMA).

 John Bertrand, Ph.D, serves as Senior Associate Director of the Graduate Career Services Center.
 He has over 35 years' experience in human resources, recruiting and career management and has been with USC for the past 21 years.
 Currently John is responsible for advising, coaching and training for FTMBA/Specialty Masters/EMBA and manages the Alumni Support & Engagement Program.